Imme2/NQueens/README.md

 # NQueens

-Just a few examples on how to solve the NQueens problem.
+Just a few examples on how to solve the NQueens problem in Python.

 i'll be publishing both the Backtracking solution and one with a metaheuristic called Minimum conflicts.